open-afc-project/openafc/helm/README.md

   * **templates/_helpers.tpl**.
 Contains macros, that render various fragments of helmcharts.
 * **Secrets** Directory full of secret manifests that illustrate the structure of used secrets, but not secrets themselves.
 * **bin** Various scripts, initially written to simplify `k3d` operation
+* **monitoring** Manifests and values for Prometheus monitoring and Prometheus-based autoscaling.
 * **README.md** This file

 ## Names <a name="names">